-Laptop, phones, coffee mug..the best tools available on the bus for chasing evil spirits out of my brain.
+Laptop, phones, coffee mug, couch..the best tools available on the bus for chasing evil spirits out of my brain.

 Copland.
 Fanfare for the Common Man, recorded by Cincinnati, the only way to responsibly listen to The Aaron.
-Cincinnati actually has a fine S.O. and they take their Copland very seriously; he was that city’s prodigal son and Fanfare was premiered there.
+Cincinnati has a fine S.O. and they take their Copland very seriously; he was that city’s prodigal son, and Fanfare was premiered there.

-I’ll never forget the day in the 90s, when out of desperation I took a gig with a 70s band—the bad kind—and they actually required rehearsal (unpaid) to play that nauseating dreck.
+I’ll never forget the day in the 90s, when out of desperation I took a gig with a 70s band—the unmentionable kind, playing a genre that starts with “D” and ends with “O”—and they actually required rehearsal (unpaid) to play that nauseating dreck.
 To make things worse, the rehearsals were an hour away; clearly unacceptable by any reasonable standards.